Have you ever thought about opening a store? If the answer is yes, think about this question:

 Creating a blog for your online shop is a good place to post your customer reviews and testimonials.
 Your blog is also where you should post your behind-the-scenes photos to let your customers connect with your brand and become part of what you are creating.
 It is also a fun idea to show ‘teasers’ on products you will be releasing soon to see customer feedback and reactions.

-ALSO ON THE PIXC BLOG: 5 eCommerce Blogs You Should Follow If You Own an eCommerce Store
+ALSO ON THE PIXC BLOG: 5 Stellar eCommerce Blogs You Should Follow Right Now

 There are some companies like Shoyoroll who have created such strong brand loyalty and customer trust that they can sell products not yet in stock.
 This is called pre-ordering or pre-selling.
 When your customer pre-orders a product from you, that is already considered a guaranteed sale on your part and you cut the risk of having stock that won’t sell or that might take some time to move and be sold.